abilandz/PH8124/Lecture_2/Lecture_2.md

 ```
 will make 3 new subdirectories in your current working directory (check again by executing **ls -al**).

 We have been using so far only the already existing **Bash** or **Linux** commands.
-The simplest way to create your own command, with a rather limited functionality and flexibility but nevertheless quite convenient, is to use **Bash** built-in command **alias**.
+The simplest way to create your own command, with a rather limited functionality and flexibility but nevertheless quite convenient, is to use **Bash** built-in feature **alias**.
 For instance, if you are bored to type something lengthy again and again in the terminal, you can introduce shortcut for it, by using **alias**.
 For instance, you can abbreviate the lengthy input

 ```bash
 echo "Hello, welcome to the lecture PH8124"
 ```
-into the simple new command **Welcome**, by creating an alias for it:
+into the simple new command **Welcome** by creating an alias for it:

 ```
 alias Welcome='echo "Hello, welcome to the lecture PH8124"'
 ```
-Now the following new command in the terminal shall work as well:
+Now the following new command in the terminal works as well:

 ```bash
 Welcome